What are Journey Groups?

 How long will they last?

 The material is designed for a group to go through together over the course of a year.
+However, it may take your group longer than a year to complete.

 Will the church provide the materials?